What is Amicar?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using aminocaproic acid and call your doctor at once if you have:
+Amicar may cause serious side effects.
+Stop using Amicar and call your doctor at once if you have:

 unexplained muscle pain or weakness (especially if you also have fever, unusual tiredness, or dark colored urine);